Skip to main content

 What Is the Purpose of a Pre-Therapy Evaluation?

 A pre-therapy evaluation serves as the strategic map for your health journey.
-It establishes a baseline, a detailed snapshot of your hormonal and before any therapeutic intervention begins.
+It establishes a baseline, a detailed snapshot of your hormonal and metabolic health before any therapeutic intervention begins.
 This baseline is essential for several reasons.
 It confirms whether a peptide-based intervention is the most appropriate course of action.

 It also helps to identify any underlying conditions that might require attention or could be affected by the therapy.
 The initial bloodwork, for instance, provides quantitative data on hormone levels, inflammatory markers, and organ function.
 This information, when paired with your reported symptoms and experiences, creates a high-resolution image of your health.